leeyumsk/IRL-Subtitles/README.md

 <img src="/Media/OSHE_Logo_300PPI.png" width="250" >

 ## Current State
 The current state of the project is that there is no processing that is happening locally on the board, all the data is being streamed over to a computer to be processed and displayed.
 There are two ESP32-S3 wroom 1U that are being used to get audio and one ESP32-S3 eye that is acting as an AP and handling the data routing.
-There is no battery on the glasses and will need to powered by usb on the boards (power need to go on the right board or the eye to be able to the combination)
+This is a battery powered data colletion unit.

 ## Project Structure
 The project consists of: